a Tag

 target

-Open Codefriends in a New Window
+Open WebPal in a new window

-<a href="https://www.codefriends.net" target="_blank">Visit in a new window</a>
+<a href="https://www.webpal.com" target="_blank">Visit in a new window</a>

 rel

-, it’s a good security practice to also userel="noopener noreferrer"
+, it's recommended to userel="noopener noreferrer"

-<a href="https://www.codefriends.net" target="_blank" rel="noopener noreferrer">Securely visit in a new window</a>
+>Securely visit in a new window</a

 How to Use the a Tag

-1. Link to an External Website
+1. External Website Links

-External Link Navigation
+Go to External Link

 <a href="https://example.com" target="_blank">Example Website</a>

-2. Navigate to Another Section Within the Document
+2. Navigate to Another Section within the Document

-You can navigate to a different section within the same page that's designated by an id(#).
+You can move to another section within the same page that is specified by an id (#).

-Internal Navigation
+Internal Document Navigation

 <a href="#section2">Go to Section 2</a>